Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Conclusions

 \section{Conclusions}

 We have developed a theory for the active self-organization of initially uniform and isotropic actin gels into various localized dense nematic architectures embedded in an isotropic matrix of low density.
-This model predicts a variety of emergent patterns involving asters, tactoids, and sarcomeric bands.
-More importantly, it identifies a wide parameter space where the active gel spontaneously develops patterns of dense nematic bundles, the most prominent nematic architecture across scales and cell types.
-We have characterized how the activity threshold, spacing, geometry, connectivity and dynamics these patterns depends on effective active gel parameters.
-Because these mesoscale parameters depend on the composition and dynamics of the network at the molecular scale, our results portray actin gels as responsive and reconfigurable active materials that cells can finely regulate.
-We have further shown that the spontaneous tendency of the gel to assemble bundle patterns can be directed via subtle cues.
-Thus, a combination of biochemical control of actin dynamics along with geometric, mechanical or biochemical guiding \cite{doi:10.1146/annurev-biophys-070816-033602,Burkart:2022tu} may explain the emergence and context-dependent organization of regular patterns of bundle networks, from sub-cellular to organism scales \cite{tee2015, tojkander2015,wirshing2017, yolland2019, jalal2019,10.1242/jcs.236604,hotulainen2006,DINWIDDIE2014404,10.7554/eLife.09373,maroudas2021}.
-Consistently, perturbations of myosin contractility have been shown to alter, disorder, or even prevent the formation patterns of parallel bundles in \emph{C elegans} \cite{wirshing2017}, whereas perturbations of actin polymerization in drosophila embryos impair the robust organization of actin bundle patterns at the cellular and organ scales by disrupting orientation and spacing, but not the tendency of the actomyosin cytoskeleton to form patterns of parallel bundles \cite{10.7554/eLife.09373}.
+This model predicts a variety of emergent patterns involving asters, tactoids, and \forus{bands with perpendicular nematic organization}.
+More importantly, it identifies a wide parameter space where the active gel spontaneously develops patterns of dense nematic bundles, the most prominent nematic architecture across scales and cell types. \forus{Contrary to previous works on instabilities and pattern formation in active nematics, the mechanism proposed here relies on the advective instability and compressible self-reinforcing flows typical of actomyosin gels.} We have characterized how the activity threshold, spacing, geometry, connectivity and dynamics these patterns depends on effective active gel parameters.
+Because these mesoscale parameters depend on the composition and dynamics of the network at the molecular scale, our results portray actin gels as responsive and reconfigurable active materials \forus{with an intrinsic ability to assemble patterns of nematic bundles} that cells can finely regulate.